Roaring Fork Transportation Authority: Fleet

-As of June 2020, RFTA operates a fleet of 136 transit buses and 10 cutaway vans, nine of which are used for paratransit service.
+As of January 2025, RFTA operates a fleet of 106 transit buses and 10 cutaway vans, nine of which are used for paratransit service.
 All buses are fully accessible and use alternative fuels to enhance environmental sustainability in the Valley.
 All diesel buses use biodiesel and all gasoline-powered cutaway and service vehicles use ethanol.
 Twenty-two compressed natural gas (CNG) buses with free on-board Wi-Fi were introduced with the VelociRFTA bus rapid transit line.

-On December 3, 2019, the first of eight battery electric buses were placed into service on City of Aspen routes at the cost of $9.2 million.
-It is the beginning of an initiative to convert 30% of RFTA's bus fleet to electric over the next 20 years.
+On December 3, 2019, eight battery electric buses were placed into service on City of Aspen routes at the cost of $9.2 million.
+RFTA has developed their Zero-Emission Fleet Transition Plan to guide how the organization plans to transition to a fully Zero Emission Vehicle (ZEV) fleet.
+The plan aligns with RFTA’s Climate Action Plan (CAP) and the goal to reduce fossil fuels burned by RFTA by 50% by 2030 and 90% by 2050.
 CNG buses operate out of the Glenwood Springs Maintenance Facility and battery electric buses operate out of the Aspen Maintenance Facility.

 Beginning in the late 1970s, RFTA's predecessors were one of the first transit agencies in the United States to allow buses to carry bikes using custom built bike racks.
 All buses are equipped with bike racks from mid-spring to late-fall.
 Racks on most buses are capable of hauling four bikes at a time, although racks on VelociRFTA buses are only capable of carrying two bikes.
 During winter ski season, the bike racks are removed and replaced with ski racks.
 Bikes are not allowed on buses after nightfall due to driver visibility issues.

-VelociRFTA
+VelociRFTA Bus Rapid Transit (BRT)

 RFTA's system offers express service throughout the Roaring Fork Valley from Glenwood Springs to Aspen since September 3, 2013.
 VelociRFTA is thought to be the first ever rural Bus Rapid Transit system in the U.S. Ridership immediately rose 27.6% year over year with the new system.
 These buses operate on CNG from the Glenwood Springs facility.

 The name is a pun on Velociraptor and the logo is a green Velociraptor.
-To promote the new service, RFTA placed giant concrete and foam eggs at selected bus stops, and cast dinosaur footprints in nearby sidewalks.
+To promote the new service, RFTA placed giant concrete dinosaur eggs at selected bus stops, and cast dinosaur footprints in nearby sidewalks.